kenzasam/hybridmicrofluidics/install_guide.md

 Windows XP or up
 Python 2.7

-## How to set up your automation system
-1. Download the software package and unzip.
-2. Make sure your system is set up correctly for the software.
-[See system setup](### System setup)
-3. Open the GSOF folder > ArduBridge, and locate setup.py
-4. Run setup.py using IDLE.
-This will install all dependencies.
-5. Plug in your Arduino
-6. Open GSOF> ArduFW_V11 and double-click the xloader.
-7. Enter the COM port, baud rate and arduino version, and press upload.
-8. You're now ready to roll!

 ## Computer System setup
 1. Install Python 2.7.
 Our software has ben tested on Python 2.7, so we recommend this.
 2. There are several extra packages required for you to be able to use the Chipviewer, GUI, or even ArduBridge.